Random Quantum Maps and Their Associated Quantum Markov Chains: Introduction

-\textbf{Conventions.} Throughout any C*-algebra has unit. \emph{*-homomorphism} is abbreviated to \emph{morphism}.
-Morphisms preserve the units.
-For a C*-algebra $A$ we denote by $\c{S}(A)$ and $A'$ respectively the state space of $A$ endowed with weak*-topology and the Banach dual of $A$.
-Spatial tensor product of C*-algebras is denoted by $\ot$.
+\textbf{Conventions.} Throughout, any C*-algebra has unit. \emph{*-homomorphism} is abbreviated to \emph{morphism}.
+Morphisms preserve units. $\b{M}_n$ denotes the C*-algebra of $n\times n$ matrixes.
+For a Hilbert space $H$, the C*-algebra of bounded linear operators on $H$ is denoted by $\c{L}(H)$.
+For a C*-algebra $A$ we denote by $\c{S}(A)$ and $A'$, respectively, the state space of $A$ endowed with weak*-topology and the topological dual of $A$.
+Spatial tensor product of C*-algebras is denoted by $\check{\ot}$.
 For a compact space $X$ we denote by $\c{C}(X)$ the C*-algebra of continuous complex functions on $X$.
 We have the canonical identifications $\c{C}(X)'=\c{M}(X)$ and $\c{S}(\c{C}(X))=\c{P}(X)$ where $\c{M}(X)$ is the Banach space of regular complex Borel measures on $X$ and $\c{P}(X)\subseteq\c{M}(X)$ the subset of probability measures.

+\textbf{Acknowledgement.} The author would like to express his sincere gratitude to the anonymous referee for very valuable comments on the early version of this manuscript.